Skip to main content

 Anchors live in a local SQLite database and on a git orphan branch (oobo/anchors/v1) that travels with the repo.
 The orphan branch is always created on the first intercepted commit, so when a teammate clones, they get the full AI context history.

-oobo sessions --agent # sessions as JSON
+oobo sessions show <id> --json # full conversation as JSON

-oobo stats --agent # analytics as JSON
+oobo stats --agent # compact stats

 Installation